Alexis97/Alexis97.github.io/_showcases/songs.md

 ---
 layout: post
-title: My Songs
+title: My Cover Songs
-description: Some covered songs I recorded
+description: Some songs I've recorded
 ---
-I love singing during rest.
-Here are some songs I covered.
+I love singing during rest time.
+Here are the collection of some songs I've recorded.
+Hope you like them!

 <div >
         {% for item in site.data.showcase %}